-The formal launch of the EGA negotiations took place on the 8th July at the WTO in Geneva.
-In recognition of ICTSD’s role in supporting the emergence of the EGA, delegations negotiating the agreement invited ICTSD to organise an event and cocktail reception at the WTO on the day of the launch, thereby constituting the public part of the opening of the negotiations.
-As with ICTSD’s participation in the EGA preparatory meetings, no other organisations were invited to organise such an event.
+The formal launch of the EGA negotiations took place on 8 July at the WTO in Geneva.
+In recognition of ICTSD’s role in supporting the emergence of the EGA, delegations negotiating the agreement invited ICTSD to organize an event and cocktail reception at the WTO on the day of the launch, thereby constituting the public part of the opening of the negotiations.
+As with ICTSD’s participation in the EGA preparatory meetings, no other organizations were invited to organize such an event.

-Several hundred trade delegates attended, including Ambassadors, negotiators, experts and industry representatives.
-Lead negotiators in the EGA took part in an interactive conversation with participants in the afternoon and ICTSD presented relevant analysis and research.
+Several hundred trade delegates attended, including ambassadors, negotiators, experts and industry representatives.
+Lead negotiators in the EGA took part in an interactive conversation with participants in the afternoon during which ICTSD presented relevant analysis and research.
 The main sessions were broadcast live on the ICTSD website and viewed again almost 500 times in the subsequent days, with much positive feedback received:

-“Strengths came from crunchy, unbiased information, and also the revelatory information from Govt. representations”
+“Strengths came from crunchy, unbiased information, and also the revelatory information from Govt. representations.”

-“[presentations were] clear, practical and relevant”
+“[Presentations were] clear, practical and relevant.”